IOTA (technology): Fast Probabilistic Consensus (FPC)

 Where $U_t \sim \textbf{U}(\beta,1-\beta)$ where $\beta \in [0,1/2]$, is a randomized threshold for majority.
 Randomizing the threshold for majority makes it extremely difficult for adversaries to manipulate the consensus by either making it converge to a specific value or prolonging consensus.
 Note that FPC is only utilized to form consensus on a transaction during a double spend.

 Ultimately, IOTA uses Fast Probabilistic Consensus for consensus and uses Proof of Work as a rate controller.
 Because IOTA does not use PoW for consensus, its overall network and energy per transaction is extremely small.

 Applications and testbeds

-Proof-of-concepts building on IOTA technology are being developed in the automotive and IoT industry by corporates as Jaguar Land Rover, STMicroelectronics and Bosch.
+Proof-of-concepts building on IOTA technology are being developed in the automotive and IoT industry by corporations, such as Jaguar Land Rover, STMicroelectronics and Bosch.
 IOTA is a participant in smart city testbeds, to establish digital identity, waste management and local trade of energy.
 In project Alvarium, formed under the Linux Foundation, IOTA is used as an immutable storage and validation mechanism.
 The privacy centered search engine Xayn uses IOTA as a trust anchor for its aggregated AI model.
+In 2024, IOTA partnered with Eviden (an Atos Group company) to announce the Eviden Digital Passport Solution (EDPS), a distributed ledger technology-based service that tracks the life cycle and carbon footprint of automotive batteries (like the origin of the battery, materials used to create it, manufacturing process, usage, repairs, etc.), making a determination on their sustainability through that collection of data.